007 First Light: All Accessibility Settings for Gameplay, Controls, Graphics, and More

 Credit: IO Interactive

-In terms of audio, players can set parameters for menu narration, adjust common audio volume sliders, and edit the dynamic range of their audio.
+In terms of audio, players can set parameters for menu narration, adjust individual audio volume sliders, and edit the dynamic range of their audio.
 In Language, players can increase or decrease subtitle size, alter background opacity, add speaker names, add subtitle direction indicators, and more.

-Other things players can tinker with, such as the ability for Quick Time Events to autocomplete.
+There are other things players can tinker with, such as the ability for Quick Time Events to autocomplete.

 With plenty of settings to edit and adjust, you can play 007 First Light the exact way you want to.